tye-exe/EasyConfigurations/README.md

   will still be used for fallback purposes).
 - Adding support for parsing binary strings from config files to allow for data serialization.
 - Adding example code.
-- Adding tests to ensure I can actually code properly.
 - More?
 Open an issue if you have a suggestion!

 ___